First-Year Home Maintenance Plan for South African Homeowners

 How often should a new homeowner do maintenance checks? +

-Do a small monthly check, seasonal checks before weather changes, and an annual review.
+Do a small monthly home maintenance check, seasonal checks before major weather changes, and an annual review.
 The monthly check should focus on leaks, drainage, damp, electrical basics, security, backup batteries and visible damage.

 What are the biggest first-year maintenance risks? +